alt-basin/SAR-JOURNAL-LOG./README.md

 ---

 ## HARDWARE OVERVIEW:
+**Hardware list**

-Here is the list of hardware planned for this project, which also serves as the Bill of Materials (BOM).
+- Here is the list of hardware planned for this project, which also serves as the Bill of Materials (BOM).

 <table>
     <thead>